sgchun/nps/README.md

    - phenotypes of validation samples: `testdata/Test1/Test1.val.5K.phen`
    - window shifts used in the prediction model: `0 20 40 60`.

    `npsR/nps_val.R` will print out the following.
-Here, it reports the AUC of 0.8531 and Nagelkerke's R2 of 0.2693255.
-The polygenic risk scores for all individuals in the validation cohort are stored in the file `testdata/Test1.val.5K.phen.nps_score`.
+Here, it reports the AUC of 0.8531 and Nagelkerke's R2 of 0.2693255 in the validation cohort.
+The polygenic risk score for each individuals in the cohort are stored in the file `testdata/Test1.val.5K.phen.nps_score`.
    > Non-Parametric Shrinkage 1.0.0
    > Validation cohort:
    > Total  5000 samples